w3c/cogai/agents/Reflections.md

 * How is the embedding learned?
 * How to support different kinds of generalisations?

-One kind of generalisation is where the next token belong to a common class, e.g. *digits* as in:
+One kind of generalisation is where the next token belongs to a common class, e.g. *digits* as in:

 > add 123 to 4

 where the next token after "add" is a digit that is likely to be followed by other digits, which together signal a *number*.
-Another generalisation deals with the preceding token, e.g.
+Another generalisation deals with the previous token, e.g.

 > subtract 4 from 128